xinhaoyuan/layout-machi/README.md

 `require("beautiful").layout_machi = machi.get_icon()`

+By default, any machi layout will use the layout command from `machi.layout.default_cmd`, which is initialized as `dw66.` (see interpretation below).
+You can change it after loading the module.

 ## Use the layout

 Use `local layout = machi.layout.create(name, editor)` to instantiate the layout with an editor object.